DHTMLX/gantt-docs/data/api/gantt_onaftertaskmove_event.md

 onAfterTaskMove
 =============
-@short:fires after a task was moved to a new position
+@short:fires after a task was moved to a new vertical position

 @params: